NWACS is run completely on volunteer power! Scroll down to read about our lovely volunteers who make this organization possible.

 Kathy is a retired Speech-Language Pathologist with over 40 years in the field of Augmentative-Alternative Communication (AAC).
 While she worked with children through adults over the course of her career, her experience has been primarily with adults with complex communication needs.
 Kathy has been involved with NWACS almost since its inception and served as President for many years.
 She remains active in the field of AAC through volunteer work, mentoring, and her work on the NWACS board.
 She also volunteers in the English As A Second Language program at Seattle Public Library.
 Kathy is the proud Grammy of four grandchildren and resides in the Seattle area with her husband.
 She is an avid reader, loves to knit and go out for coffee!

-Mary Lee became a Speech-Language Pathologist in 1972 and has worked in the field ever since.
-She currently works in the Bellevue School District and continues to enjoy working with children.
+Mary Lee started work as a Speech-Language Pathologist in 1972 and retired in June of 2018.
+She worked in the Bellevue School District for the majority of her career and hopes to continue supporting children and families in the future.
 She has been an active member of NWACS since almost the beginning.
 Mary Lee enjoys biking, hiking, swimming and generally being active.
 She also saves time to enjoy her passion for reading.

 Paula has been a Speech-Language Pathologist since 1970.
 Over the course of her career she also became a National Board Certified Teacher - Exceptional Needs Specialist.
 She has worked at all levels of public school (preschool, elementary, middle, and high school) and in states spanning the breadth of the country.
 Her passion has been literacy skills for non-verbal children.
 Paula retired two years ago from the Everett Public Schools and now spends her time in outdoor pursuits and genealogy research.